aws-samples/serverless-patterns/appsync-lambda-sfn-sam/README.md

-# AWS Service 1 to AWS Service 2

-This pattern << explain usage >>
+# Invokiing step functions workflows using appsync and direct lambda resolvers

+This SAM templates deploys an AWS Appsync API,a DynamoDB table and a step functions workflow.
+You can invoke the step functions workflow by sending a random Id number as input to a mutation in the appsync api.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appsync-lambda-sfn-sam.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.